As one of the best known street foodie capitals of Southeast Asia, Bangkok has an endless variety of food to tempt your tastebuds.

 5. Vegetable Rice Porridge

-If Thai dishes are too spicy for you, then there’s always vegetable rice porridge.Β It comes in many forms but the main staple is vegetable and rice.
-The ones I’ve tried had mushroom and cabbages.Β Nice clean broth.
+If Thai dishes are too spicy for you, then there’s always vegetable rice porridge.
+It comes in many forms but the main staple is vegetables and rice.
+The ones I’ve tried had mushrooms and cabbages.
+Nice clean broth.
 Finding non-spicy food in Thailand can occasionally feel challenging, especially if you get sick (I got a food bug from a Chinese buffet on a day tour) and the doctor said I needed to avoid spicy food.
 Aside from going to the grocery store or 7 Eleven and buying yogurt, this is perfect for those who cannot handle the spiciness of Thai food.

 .